Options Bar

 Shortcuts

-You can recall the four predefined views with the following shortcut: Ctrl + Shift + [0 - 3].
+You can recall the four predefined views using the following shortcut: Ctrl + Shift + [0 - 3].

-The three custom views can be recalled with the same logic: Ctrl + Shift + [3 - 6].
+The three custom views can be recalled using the same logic: Ctrl + Shift + [3 - 6].

 Camera Mode